 - the number of tutors in that geographic area

 Expanding your business to become an online tutor is an excellent idea for several reasons.
 It expands your potential student pool to anywhere in the world, as long as you speak the language.
 There is no travel time for lessons.
 All you need is a computer, the internet and free programs like Skype to connect and create a classroom.
+Online tutoring is also becoming increasingly more popular.
+You no longer have to leave your own to learn something, you can learn right in the comfort of your own home.
+The number of online tutors is going to keep growing.
+As an online tutor, you can cut your costs and start teaching right away.

 The downside is there’s significant competition in the virtual learning space, and tutoring jobs can be hard-won.
 To combat this, create a smart profile, establish a competitive tutoring rate and use testimonials to help you stand out from the crowd.